 First, A Bit of History…

 It’s no great secret that healthcare costs have been skyrocketing for decades.
-They’ve jumped from $27 billion and 3.1% of GDP in 1960 to $3.35 trillion and 18.1% of GDP in 2016.
-It’s projected that total will rise to 20% of GDP by 2020.
-It’s out of control, and unsustainable.
-We know that increased use of technology is the lever for lowering costs and increasing quality, but the execution doesn’t always work because it requires The Right Technology.
+They jumped from $27 billion and 3.1% of GDP in 1960 to $3.35 trillion and 18.1% of GDP in 2016.
+It’s projected that the total will rise to 20% of GDP by the end of 2020.
+It’s out of control and unsustainable.
+We know that increased use of technology is the lever for lowering costs and increasing quality, but the execution doesn’t always work because it requires the right technology.
 A great example of this is the failed political experiment called “Meaningful Use” that was introduced by the Obama Administration in 2009.

 The “Meaningful Use” Experiment

 In 2008, only 9% of hospitals in America used EMR (Electronic Medical Records) Software.
 So in 2009, as part of the American Recovery and Reinvestment Act (ARRA), the government earmarked $35 billion (and actually spent $27 billion) to incentivize physicians and hospitals to implement EMR’s and demonstrate “Meaningful Use” of that technology starting in 2011.
 At the time, that made all the sense in the world, since a 2005 RAND Corporation Study predicted that EMRs would save the country $81 billion per year in health care.
 When one considers that the U.S. Government foots the bill for half of all health care spending (primarily via Medicaid, Medicare, and The VA), the EMR incentivization program was a no-brainer, projected to save many times it’s cost in the first year alone.
 The adoption incentives worked, and by 2015, 96% of all hospitals had implemented an EMR system.
 But the anticipated savings never materialized.